geosolutions-it/crop-information-portal/util/README.md

 # Update districts and provinces
+The following scripts can be used to update districts names and provinces names.
-The fallowing scripts assume that the `psql` command has been installed.
+The `psql` command is required to run the scripts.

 ## The scripts
 There are three scripts, two `sql` scripts and one `bash` script.